Food Away from Home

-Consumption of food prepared away from home plays an increasingly large role in the American diet.
+Consumption of food prepared away from home plays an increasingly large role in the diets of U.S. consumers.
 A number of factors contributed to the trend of increased dining out since the 1970s, including a larger share of women employed outside the home, more two-earner households, higher incomes, more affordable and convenient fast food outlets, increased advertising and promotion by large foodservice chains, and the smaller size of U.S. households.
 ERS economists examine factors influencing this trend as well as:

 - Nutritional quality of food away from home,